Imaging-Server-Kit/napari-serverkit/README.md

 napari -w napari-serverkit
 ```

+**Executable installer**

+Download, unzip, and execute the installer from the [Releases](https://github.com/Imaging-Server-Kit/napari-serverkit/releases) page.

 ## Usage

-- Make sure you have an [algorithm server](https://github.com/Imaging-Server-Kit/imaging-server-kit) up and running that you can connect to.
+- Make sure to have an [algorithm server](https://github.com/Imaging-Server-Kit/imaging-server-kit) running that you can connect to.
-- Enter the `Server URL` (by default, http://localhost:8000) and click `Connect`.
+- Enter the server URL (by default, http://localhost:8000) and click `Connect`.
-- A list of algorithms should appear in the `Algorithm` dropdown.
+- A list of algorithms should appear in the algorithm dropdown.
-- The `Parameters` layout should update according to the parameters of the selected algorithm.
+- The parameters should update based on the selected algorithm.

 ## Contributing